-I love to give the kids good home cooked food, but also like meals that don’t require a Cordon Bleu diploma and five hours of my time.
-Also, last year, I got into meal planning to help me save on time, money and waste.
+I love to give the kids good home cooked food.
+However, I also like meals that don’t require a Cordon Bleu diploma and five hours of my time.
+Also, I’ve recently got into meal planning to help me save on time, money and waste.

-Oven-baked salmon is a dish that is very well received, ludicrously easy to prepare – I don’t ever remember following a recipe – and healthy (aside from me adding more butter than is necessary – mmm butter).
-It’s also great for adults and kids alike, hence this meal occurs several times a month on my plan and why I think it’s great for the @Organixbrands #NoJunk Challenge.
+Oven-baked salmon is a dish that is very well received.
+It is ludicrously easy to prepare – I’ve never followed a recipe – and healthy (aside from when I add too much butter).
+It’s also great for adults and kids alike.
+Hence this meal occurs several times a month on my plan and why it’s perfect for the @Organixbrands #NoJunk Challenge.

 I have been sent a sample of Bacofoil Non-Stick Foil to try out along with some tips.
-However, this is the brand that I use anyway as I find it is far more durable than supermarket brands and is really good on the non-stick front.
+This is the brand that I use anyway as I find it is far more durable than supermarket brands.
+It is really good on the non-stick front too.

-The recipe (if you can call it that) and method:
+The salmon recipe (if you can call it that) and method

-For one five-year-old and two, two-year-olds, and to make two meals (I’ll explain later), I use four boneless salmon steaks.
+For three children five and under (and to make two meals – I’ll explain later), I use four boneless salmon steaks.
 I put two steaks onto two pieces of foil.

-I score the steaks, squeeze some lemon juice over, stick knobs of butter in the scored bits and add chopped shallots over the top (one shallot is enough for a good flavour).
-If I’m doing this for my husband and I, I add plenty of black pepper and some white wine.
+I score the steaks, squeeze over some lemon juice, stick knobs of butter in the scored bits and add chopped shallots over the top.
+If I do this for my husband and I, I add plenty of black pepper and some white wine.

-I then parcel it up and whack in the oven (pre-heated) at 180c for 25-30 mins (just check to see if it’s cooked through).
+I parcel it up and whack in the oven (pre-heated) at 180c for 25-30 mins (check to see if it’s cooked through).
 The BacoFoil website shows how to make really neat double-folded foil packets.
 Mine are far more rough and ready, but they’ve always worked just fine.

-I usually serve with peas and sweetcorn or broccoli that I cook separately.
-However, a BacoFoil kids’ cooking suggestion is to make it colourful (and more simple) by letting them choose bright red and orange peppers, pieces of broccoli and baby corn for a fish or chicken parcel.
-My three all loathe peppers and aren’t huge fans of baby corn, but I’ve tried adding broccoli into the parcel this time.
+I usually serve with peas, sweetcorn or broccoli that I cook separately.
+However, a BacoFoil kids’ cooking suggestion is to make it colourful by letting them choose bright red and orange peppers, pieces of broccoli and baby corn for fish or chicken parcels.
+My three loathe peppers and aren’t huge fans of baby corn.
+However, I’ve added broccoli into the parcel this time.
 They also suggest letting the children open their own parcel at the table.
 The children liked doing this.
-However, I opened up the parcels a little first to let the steam out to avoid scolds.
+I opened up the parcels a little first to let the steam out to avoid scolds.
 I don’t think broccoli was the best suited veg for the parcels as it was still a bit crunchy after 25 minutes.
-Although this was perhaps because my inferior parcels resulted in poor steam circulation!

-I always make too much, so the next day I flake the cold leftovers and mix into couscous along with broccoli or peas (whichever I haven’t used the day before).
+I always make too much, so the next day I flake the cold leftovers and mix into couscous.
+I add broccoli or peas (whichever I haven’t used the day before).
 This makes a great hassle-free lunch.